E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 $$ (provision-tracer-update)

 where the term "$\text{Adv}$" represents resolved tracer advection and includes both horizontal transport and resolved vertical transport by the projected vertical velocity $\tilde{W}_{tr}$, and the "$\text{Diff}_{\text{H}}$" term represents horizontal tracer diffusion including the harmonic and biharmonic diffusion.
-Once the provisional tracer field is formed, vertical diffusion is applied using an implicit tridiagonal solver.
-The non mass weighted tracer is used to compute the diffusive tendency and compute the final tracer at the next timestep.
+Once the provisional tracer field ($\varphi^{*}$) is formed, vertical diffusion is applied using an implicit tridiagonal solver.
+The non mass weighted tracer can now be used to compute the diffusive tendency and compute the final tracer at the next timestep.
 Given diffusion is done on the non mass weighted tracer, the diffusive term is written as

 $$
 \frac{\rho_0}{\tilde{h}_k} \left\{\left[\left<\varphi^\prime \tilde{w}_{tr}^\prime \right>\right]_k - \left[\left<\varphi^\prime \tilde{w}_{tr}^\prime \right>\right]_{k+1} \right\}